Kimberley Squawker Pauropsalta similis Owen and Moulds, 2016

 Male

 Species number (TNS): 684.
 Fore wing length: 18–25 mm.
-Distribution and seasonality: Occurs throughout the Top End of the Northern Territory, specifically in the area bounded by Darwin in the north-west, Kakadu National Park in the north-east, Cape Crawford in the south-east and Timber Creek in the south-west.
+Distribution and seasonality: Occurs throughout the Kimberley region of Western Australia east to Dunmarra in the Northern Territory.
 Adults occur from October to February.
 Notable localities: Fitzroy Crossing, Kununurra, Keep River.
 Habitat: Eucalypt woodland, particularly in riverine areas.
 Calling song and behaviour: Simple repeated chirps, with each chirp typically followed by a brief click.
 Adults sit on the main trunks and upper branches of eucalypts.
 Similar species: Typewriter.

 dr-pop.net database record